sigsum/sigsum/proposals/2023-11-get-size-via-409.md

 This helps focus the API on its checkpoint submission function, with the client always trying to submit a checkpoint, and sometimes getting a "try again" response.

+This change was suggested by the TrustFabric team at Google.